stastnypremysl/lsql-csv/README.md

 If you want to concatenate strings without cat, you can write `a.1","a.2`.

-Please, keep in mind, that TWOARG_FUNCTION functions must be put inside arithmetic expression, or they will be matched to a column name or aggregate function.
+Please, keep in mind, that operators must be put inside arithmetic expression, or they will be matched to a column name or aggregate function.

 #### Arithmetic expression
 The statement uses classical awk logic.
 You can use keywords >, <, <=, >=, ==, ||, &&, +, -, \*, /,...
 You must also quote all string, or they can be behaved as numbers, booleans or matched to column names.